 The Australian offices of the following types of organisation may be able to help or provide information:

 - International business councils – these can be found by searching online for “ Chamber of Commerce in Australia” eg. American Chamber of Commerce

 - overseas trade promotion organisations

 - diplomatic missions in Australia such as embassies and consulates.

 Identify whether the products can be imported and if there are any restrictions or quarantine requirement

 Labelling and marking on packages and products are also subject to Australian regulations.

 If you're importing small quantities the supplier may be able to arrange courier or postal delivery.
 If you're importing pallet or container loads, research Incoterms to understand the division of tasks, costs and risks between the overseas seller and you (the buyer).
 Customs Brokers can also assist with import duty rates, tariff concessions, quarantine requirements and an estimate of unloading costs.
 The Custom Brokers and Forwarders Council of Australia has a directory of customs brokers.

-Custom Brokers and Forwarders Council of Australia has a directory of customs brokers.
+International Forwarders and Customs Brokers Association of Australia has a directory of customs brokers.